Fundraising event ideas

 Summer project sale

-Host a yard sale themed around helping people finish those summer projects they've been meaning to tackle.
-Have stalls that cater to a range of DIY projects with materials like paint, furniture, craft supplies, scrapbooking materials, and more.
+Host a yard sale/craft fair event focused on helping people finish those summer projects they've been meaning to tackle.
+Cater to a range of DIY projects with materials like paint, furniture, craft supplies, scrapbooking materials, and more.

 Use email marketing software to spread the word about the upcoming sale and share a printable map, so attendees know what kinds of booths will be there.